toschoo/beet/README.md

 Since deleting is a costly operation, there is an alternative approach.
 Keys can be hidden, so that retrieval operations won't find them.
-To hide a key in the index `hide` service is used:
+To hide a key in the index the `hide` service is used:

 ```C
 beet_err_t beet_index_hide(beet_index_t idx, const void *key);